 First Penetration of the Siegfried Line

-Sept 19, was the high point in the Battalion’s combat history in so far as knocking out enemy tanks during any single twenty-four hour period is concerned.
-Starting at 0930 of this eventful day, CCR’s CP area as well as the Battalion CP area came under intense artillery fire from the northeast and south, forcing the CP installations to be moved from one protective terrain feature to another until it was finally decided to withdraw all units back into Luxembourg, a movement which was successfully completed by 0500 on Sept 20.
-Prior to the withdrawal however, both Baker Co and Charlie Co had an artilleryman’s field day.
-1st Plat, Baker Co with Lt Jones commanding, while in position north of Frelingen, protecting the left flank of CCR knocked out six Mark VI (Tiger) tanks attempting to approach their position from the vicinity of Huttingen bei Lahr (Germany) by direct fire at ranges from 1500 to 3600 yards.
-Cpl Rice, Tank Destroyer gunner, knocked out three enemy tanks in quick succession at 1800 yards, Cpl Milliman also destroyed one at 1800 yards while Cpl Tomaszewski and Cpl Kiwior knocked out tanks at 3600 and 3200 yards respectively.
-Two unidentified enemy tanks were also knocked out by the 2nd Plat.
+Prior to the withdrawal however, both Baker and Charlie 628 had an artilleryman’s field day.
+1st Platoon of Baker with Lt Jones commanding, while in position north of Frelingen, protecting the left flank of CCR knocked out six Mark VI (Tiger) tanks attempting to approach their position from the vicinity of Huttingen bei Lahr (Germany) by direct fire at ranges from 1500 to 3600 yards.
+Cpl Rice, TD gunner, knocked out three enemy tanks in quick succession at 1800 yards, Cpl Milliman also destroyed one at 1800 yards while Cpl Tomaszewski and Cpl Kiwior knocked out tanks at 3600 and 3200 yards respectively.
+Two unidentified enemy tanks were also knocked out by the 2nd Platoon.
 In addition, this platoon assisted the tanks attached to the 47-AIB in knocking out an additional five enemy tanks of undetermined designation while Cpl Giacomino knocked out two other enemy tanks but was unable to identify the tanks due to enemy fire.